Tests are code, too. So you may ask: who tests the tests? “Who watches the watchmen?” Is TDD flawed, because it's “turtles all the way down”?

 When in doubt, break something and confirm whether your tests protect you.

 But… what if the test code you need just isn’t simple?
 What if a test is too intricate?
 What if a test contains conditionals or loops?
-In coming posts, I’ll illustrate a problem I face in the TDD sample app, and how I solve it.
+That’s when we need to write assertion test helpers, either in Objective-C or in Swift.

 How confident are you in your current unit test suite?
 How will you increase that confidence?
-Click here to leave a comment.
+Leave a comment below.